Introduction

 Available since version 0.9.0

-As a template author you're probably concerned about successful builds of your template?
+As a template author you're probably concerned about successful builds of your template.

 Imagine a couple of months after your first template release, some new versions of any dependencies would break your template, and you would not even be aware of it?

-Here an example:
+Here is an example:

 tree .github